MBA Student

 Once we'd finished, we compiled it into one comprehensive GTM plan.
 Unfortunately that plan is confidential, and while I can't share the specifics, I encourage you to check out HIDENN-AI's website to learn more about them.

-In my Product Management 101 class, we chose products we wanted to build and went through the process of creating a robust PRD, including a market evaluation, customer interviews, creating customer personas, making low-fidelity mock-ups, combining this into a robust PRD, and creating a pitch deck.
+In my Product Management 101 class, we chose products we wanted to build and went through the process of creating a PRD, including a market evaluation, customer interviews, creating customer personas, and making low-fidelity mock-ups.
+My final deliverables were a comprehensive PRD and a pitch deck.

-I worked on an app called Neutrino.
+I chose to work on a product I named Neutrino.
 As a science enthusiast, I've often found that science content is either created for scientists or the general public, and is typically either too advanced or too simple for me.
 Neutrino provides science enthusiasts with interactive content at their level.

 Deliverables: